 The iron doesn’t look to be fully installed to me, and resting on the heel of the plane.
 But in these paintings, it’s hard to determine.

-Like other planes of this type, the body consisted of 3 sheets of iron: the single piece sole with mouth cutout; the sidewalls, bent into a “U” shape at the heel; the front piece.
+Like other planes of this type, the body consisted of 2 sheets of iron: the single piece sole with mouth cutout, bent over at the toe to form the front plate and rolled tote; the sidewalls, bent into a “U” shape at the heel.

 The iron was set at 32 degrees, with the back of the iron resting on the rear sidewalls of the plane, and the cutting end resting on the rear edge of the mouth, which was 1 1/2″ long and 3/8″ wide.